-When the indicator is flashing rapidly, flashing slowly, or flashing very slowly, its unlit interval is 0.2 s, 1 s, 2 s respectively.
+- When the indicator is flashing rapidly, flashing slowly, or flashing very slowly, its unlit interval is 0.2 s, 1 s, 2 s respectively. - The indicator sometimes may show a purple color when red and blue colors flashing at the same time.